 For us, the award for best 7kg washing machine of 2018 has to go to the.....

-We love how efficient it is with both electricity and water, 15-minute quick wash and the sealer - a 5-year guarantee.
+We love how efficiently it uses both electricity and water, its 15-minute quick wash and the sealer - a 5-year guarantee.

 We also feel the price makes it excellent value for money, too!